***UPDATED June 7, 2014***

 A qualifying offer is the minimum amount that a team must offer to a player (as a one-year deal) by June 30 each year in order to make him a restricted free agent.
 Without a qualifying offer, the player automatically becomes an unrestricted free agent.
 Under the prior CBA, this would have been a similarly low amount to his “ordinary” cap hold.
 However, the new CBA changed the rules regarding qualifying offers to young players who significantly outplay their draft status.

 Under the new CBA, if a young player taken outside the first half of the lottery meets certain “starter criteria” in either the year prior to his free agency or averaged over the two years prior to his free agency, then he is entitled to a higher qualifying offer.
-In Parsons’s case (as a second round pick), he would be entitled to the same qualifying offer as the 21st selection of his draft class.
-That player was Nolan Smith; and although the Blazers declined a team option on Smith’s contract, had he been under contract until he hit restricted free agency, his qualifying offer would have been in the amount of $3,270,004.
+In the case of second round picks meeting the starter criteria, they are entitled to a qualifying offer equal to 100% of the rookie scale qualifying offer for the 21st selection of the draft class whose rookie scale contracts are up for qualifying offers this summer.

 While the Rockets do not expect to have much (if any) salary cap room in the summer of 2014 assuming that no further roster moves are made, it is entirely possible that subsequent roster moves (such as those involving Asik and/or Lin being traded for less salary or expiring contracts) could create a situation in which 2014 cap room becomes a legitimate priority for the Rockets.
 In such an event, the amount that Parsons counts against the cap could become a material concern.